danilupion/homelab/README.md

 ### Homelab

-Once k8s credentials are available use them (.kube config file) make a copy of values-template.yaml
+Once k8s credentials are available use them (.kube config file) make a copy of values-template.yaml and update the file with proper values.

 ```bash(from k8s cluster)
 cp values-template.yaml values.yaml